DCC Regulations Support

-We now have templates available to help California cannabis license applicants with their state forms for submission to the Bureau of Cannabis Control (BCC).
-Our placeholder text has proven successful in meeting BCC regulations and satisfying requirements for BCC license types.
+We now have templates available to help California cannabis license applicants with their state forms for submission to the Deparment of Cannabis Control (DCC).
+Our placeholder text has proven successful in meeting DCC regulations and satisfying requirements for DCC license types.

 Our templates are for the following license types: Cultivation, Manufacturing, Distribution, Retail and Microbusiness (multiple license types).